HighwayChile/Assignment7_cs260_S24/README.md

 # Checklist

-OVERALL - hashtable that solves collisions by overwriting the previous value.   √ TESTS - one for each function
+OVERALL - hashtable that solves collisions by overwriting the previous value.   √  All files
+TESTS - one for each function                                                   √  test_module.cpp
-insert() function - inserts a value into the hashtable at appropriate location  √ contains() function - searches hashtable for value, returns bool (Y or N)       √ (optional) delete function - removes value based on hash and returns that value √
+insert() function - inserts a value into the hashtable at appropriate location  √  hashtable.cpp, line 37
+contains() function - searches hashtable for value                              √  hashtable.cpp, line 57
+(optional) delete function - removes value based on hash and returns that value √  hashtable.cpp, line 78

-SMARTER HASH TABLE -
+SMARTER HASH TABLE -  NOT DONE

 # Design

+I have designed and implemented a test function that tells the user if things are working, but if I were to run this test module (having not built it myself) I might not believe it is actually doing the things it is reporting.
+The UI is almost too simple and straightforward!
+It honestly looks like I just printed some formatted string to the console.
+But the test truly does work, I just used the functionality I had implemented in the "Main Menu" switch instance.

 I am going to get away from the switch-based menu.
 I do love the old-timey feel, but even the older programs I use that have that sort of interface often have a simple parser that accepts the string input from the user, as well.
 So I will make a String-based